ianhambleton/website-ianhambleton-9sep2021/content/home/experience.md

 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 200  # Order that this section will appear.

-title = "Employment"
-subtitle = ""
+title = "Employment and Committee Work" subtitle = "The University appointments..."

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format